kwurst/CS-472/Syllabus.md

 * Everyone working to earn a passing grade must complete summaries of the Introduction, and Chapters 1 through 3 of *Vehicles*.
 * Differing numbers of summaries for *Vehicles* chapters 4 through 14 are required for higher passing grades.
 See the table under *Course Grade Determination*.
+    * I will only accept one summary for *Vehicles* chapters 4-14 per week. **You cannot wait until the end of the semester and then turn in all of your summaries.**
 * Everyone working to earn a passing grade must complete summaries of all three journal articles.
 * Summaries are expected to be short, concise and in your own words.
 Simply typing in selected sentences from the reading is not a summary, and will be considered acceptable (passing).

 *A more complete specification for "Acceptable" (passing) summaries will be given during the semester.*